ProtoniumAI/IP-Info-Retriever/README.md

 # IP Address Information Retriever

-This Python script retrieves information from the users IP address, including the user's IP address, city, region, country, ISP, and time zone using a public IP geolocation API.
+This Python script retrieves information from the users IP address, including the user's IP address, city, region, country, ISP, and time zone.
+The retrieved information is then sent to a specified Discord webhook.

 ## Features